UK breeding a generation of teenage addicts says new study

 There are huge regional variations on the habits of UK teenagers.
 East Anglian teens are the most social media obsessed – 16% admit they check social media more than 30 times a day.
 The South East is the ‘selfie’ capital of the UK – 1 in 4 admit they take more than 20 selfies a month.

-Young people in the North East would have the most difficulty giving up junk food for a month (37%) and they also spend more than any other region on alcohol and cigarettes a week – their average spends coming in at twice the national average.
+Young people in the North East would have the most difficulty quitting junk food for a month (37%) and they also spend more than any other region on alcohol and cigarettes a week – their average spends coming in at twice the national average.